Skip to main content Skip to navigation

 If the vehicle requires a police escort, a valid P30 permit must be presented to the police officer prior to the journey.

-What do I need to display on my vehicle?
+What you need to display and carry on your vehicle

 You must display a blue disc which shows the conditions of use in the front windscreen of the vehicle.